 When Fenwick permanently moved to Somerset, Ohio in 1817, the Dominicans hired a local Catholic, Clement Riney to oversee the enslaved workers at St. Rose.
 The St. Rose slaves nonetheless undoubtedly enjoyed a fair amount of autonomy.

 Fenwick became Bishop of Cincinnati in 1822.
 In 1825 he handed over to the Kentucky Dominicans legal rights to the St. Rose slaves.
 Fenwick thereafter praised Ohio as a free state and described the people of Ohio as morally superior to the slaveholding people of Kentucky.

 In 1829 Fenwick suggested that the Dominicans sell all the St. Rose slaves in order to liquidate the property’s debt.
 Pope Pius VIII did not allow the sale.
 Fenwick opened what would become Xavier in 1831, and died in 1832.
-The number of slaves at St. Rose subsequently grew to thirty-seven, eventually including Fred and Alice Hardin whose descendants may still live in the area.
+The number of slaves at St. Rose subsequently grew to thirty-seven, eventually including Fred and Alice Hardin, two persons acclaimed as the last slaves owned by the Dominicans.

 Matthias Sousa, an indentured servant, who, along with a slave named Jowett, was among the first Catholic persons of African heritage to live in colonial Maryland.

 The most significant, earliest American Catholic community to settle in 1634 at Maryland included many free indentured servants and a few enslaved individuals.
 With the introduction of tobacco around 1700 the number of enslaved Catholic persons grew.
 Up to the Civil War, slaves contributed significantly to the Catholic community, especially by providing food and sustenance for religious leaders (such as Jesuit priests), and by helping some Catholics, including the Fenwick family, prosper.